What do fish oil and cod liver oil have to do with acne, anyway?

 FCLO is oil naturally extracted from cod livers using a natural fermentation process, which – according to supplement company Green Pasture – helps to preserve these precious fat-soluble vitamins better than other methods involving heat.

-I’m currently taking their “fermented cod liver oil + butter oil blend,” which includes high-vitamin butter oil for an extra-big dose of the super-rare Vitamin K2, in a very biologically available form.
+You could also take their “fermented cod liver oil + butter oil blend,” which includes high-vitamin butter oil for an extra-big dose of the super-rare Vitamin K2, in a very biologically available form.
+However, if you suspect you might be dairy-sensitive, which many acne sufferers are, the straight FCLO is probably a better choice.

 Important note if you take fermented cod liver oil